BrenoFariasdaSilva/Worked-Example-Miner/RefactoringMiner/README.md

 2. **Running Scripts**

    The `makefile` also defines commands to run every script with the virtual environment's Python interpreter.
-For example, to run the `repositories_refactors.py` file, use:
+For example, to run the `repositories_refactorings.py` file, use:

    ```
-   make repositories_refactors_script
+   make repositories_refactorings_script
    ```

    This ensures that the script runs using the Python interpreter and packages installed in the `venv` directory.